How Much to Hang a Door?

 Fire doors are not always necessary.
 However, they do offer added peace of mind for homeowners should a fire break out.

 There are some circumstances in which residential properties are required to have them installed.
-The building is a house of multiple occupations, such as flats; in homes that are more than two-storeys high – For example, with a loft conversion; between a house and an integral garage.
+The building is a house of multiple occupations, such as flats; in homes that are more than two storeys high with a loft conversion, for example; between a house and an integral garage.

 If you’re still unsure, you can contact a local tradesperson to enquire or check the Fire Safety: Approved Documents supplied by the government website.